AuDHD · Autism · ADHD · Brain Health · Cluster 3 · Research Poster

 5

-One of the cleanest evidence bases for AuDHD.
 RCTs confirm L-theanine improves sleep quality and sustained attention in ADHD.
-Mechanism: increases alpha brain waves and GABA activity — directly addressing the GABA/glutamate imbalance without sedation.
+Increases alpha brain waves and GABA activity without sedation.
 Particularly valuable for the hyperarousal state common in AuDHD evenings.
-Can be combined with low-dose caffeine for focused attention.

 6